-In FY2019, revenue increased by 29.3% to \$\$9.2 million, mainly due to the design, supply and installation of an underwater training facility and ad hoc works from our existing maintenance customers in Southeast Asia.
-In terms of business segments, 89.1% of the Group's revenue for FY2019 was driven by our maintenance services and others segment, with the tactical training mock-ups contributing the remaining 10.9%.
-In terms of geographical segments, Southeast Asia remained the largest contributor of Starburst's revenue, representing 93.4% of sales recorded, while the Middle East made up 6.6%.
-Gross profit also rose 48.3% to \$\$4.3 million due mainly to the increased revenue and good management of project costs.
-Other operating income decreased 55.9% from \$\$177,000 in FY2018 to \$\$78,000 in FY2019, mainly attributable to the increase in foreign exchange gain and grants received from various government agencies.
+Looking back at our segmental revenue contribution, we saw a similar contribution to the Group's revenue from all three segments.
+35.1% of the Group's revenue was driven by our maintenance services and others segment, while firearm shooting ranges contributed 34.8% and lastly, 30.1% of the Group revenue was derived from the tactical training mock-ups.
+In terms of geographical segmentation, Southeast Asia remained the largest contributor, accounting for 88.9% of the Group's revenue, while the Middle East made up 11.1%.
+In line with the increase in revenue, our gross profit also rose 178.4% to \$\$12.0 million.
+Other operating income increased 93.6%, from \$\$78,000 in FY2019 to \$\$151,000 in FY2020, mainly attributable to the grant received from the government agencies.